 - how to rebuild locally in order to help Sandy-impacted communities become more resilient

-SIRR is producing a comprehensive report in the summer of 2013 that will address these challenges by investigating three key questions:
+SIRR produced a comprehensive report in the summer of 2013 that addressed these challenges by investigating three key questions:

 - What happened during and after Sandy and why?